solariumphp/solarium/docs/documents.md

 If you add name ⇒ value arrays as field values, they will get indexed as nested child documents.

+Your schema has to meet certain criteria for this to work.
+For more info on indexing nested child documents please read the manual: <https://solr.apache.org/guide/indexing-nested-documents.html>.

 ```php
 <?php